 Omrania-Jordan completed designs for a recreational swimming pool in Doha, Qatar for the Qatar National Olympic Committee.
 The 3,600 square-meter project consists of an indoor swimming pool building that includes a half Olympic-sized pool, a children’s pool, a gymnasium, a cafeteria, changing rooms, as well as administration facilities.

 The Consolidated Consultants – Jafar Tukan Architect completed designs for the Orthodox School Arena in the Shmeisani area of Amman.
-The project consists of a theatre, swimming pools, and a multipurpose hall.
-The 7,500 square-meter project is expected to cost 4.2 million JD (around 6 million $US).
+The project consists of a theater, swimming pools, and a multipurpose hall.
+The 7,500 square-meter project is expected to cost 4.2 million JD (6 million $US).